 We know that family support, engagement, and involvement can serve as a protective factor for youth mental health and wellbeing, especially when that support can be facilitated in ways that are culturally-relevant and community-based.
 But we may not always have the tools, resources, and supports to engage with families in intentional and meaningful ways.

-Join us to learn from and with caregivers, advocates, service providers, and researchers for conversations that will explore the complexities of parenting/caregiving, as well as strategies for meaningfully engaging equity-deserving families* in youth work.
+In this webinar, learn from and with caregivers, advocates, service providers, and researchers through conversations that explored the complexities of parenting/caregiving, as well as strategies for meaningfully engaging equity-deserving families* in youth work.

-- surface challenges and complexities in families and in family engagement
+- surfaced challenges and complexities in families and in family engagement

-- unpack assumptions, stereotypes, and biases around definitions of family, what is possible in our engagement work, and what meaningful engagement may look like
+- unpacked assumptions, stereotypes, and biases around definitions of family, what is possible in our engagement work, and what meaningful engagement may look like

-- disrupt current practices at the individual, community, and system levels
+- disrupted current practices at the individual, community, and system levels

-- explore how to create safe and accepting spaces for families abandoned by systems
+- explored how to create safe and accepting spaces for families abandoned by systems

-- strategize ways to empower and uplift parents and caregivers
+- strategized ways to empower and uplift parents and caregivers

-- cocreate inclusive, affirming, and strength-based approaches that advance the wellbeing of youth and families
+- cocreated inclusive, affirming, and strength-based approaches that advance the wellbeing of youth and families

-This webinar will be hosted and facilitated by Dr. Carol Wade, who will deliver a keynote presentation, Strengthening Engagement with Families.
+This webinar was hosted and facilitated by Dr. Carol Wade, who delivered a keynote presentation, Strengthening Engagement with Families.